-A. No person shall establish, operate or maintain a transfer station and/or recycling facility in any area of the Town until a Special Use Permit has been authorized by the Planning Board and the operator has obtained a New York State Department of Environmental Conservation (NYSDEC) Operating Permit.
+A. No person shall establish, operate or maintain a transfer station and/or recycling facility in any area of the Town until a Special Use Permit and Site Plan approval have been authorized by the Planning Board and the operator has obtained a New York State Department of Environmental Conservation (NYS DEC) Operating Permit.
 All transfer stations and/or recycling facilities shall comply with 6CRR-NY Solid Waste Management Facilities regulations and the following requirements.